בְּרֵאשִׁית

 כב

-Unlike the body of Adam/Man, the woman's body was not taken from the earth.
-God built up one side of man into a woman so that the single human being became two, thereby irrefutably demonstrating the equality of man and woman (R' Hirsch: 1808 - 1888).
+Unlike Adam/Man's body, the woman's body was not taken from the earth.
+God built up one side of man into a woman so that the single human being became two, thereby demonstrating the equality of man and woman, as they both were built of the same substance.

 While both came from one, and we are equal, we are also different.
 Like in the beginning, heaven and earth were created on the same day from the same materials.
-HaShem separated the both from each other by the expense.
-Now, all mankind is supposed to be working on making this earth a holier place than Heaven it self.
+YHVH separated them from each other by the expense.
+Now, all mankind is supposed to work to make this earth a holy place, just like Heaven, and then both will be one with YHVH.
+As in marriage, husband and wife should be one, one family, united.

 Rabbi Manis Friedman (born 1947) says that while Man was made from nothing (the earth/soil/land), Woman was made from something (ADAM/Man), a creation already made, and there lies the difference between men and women.
 A man was created from dust, or nothing, from zero.
 So he always seeks affirmation that he is more than nothing, more than zero, that he is something, and that he matters.
-As to not go back to the emptiness of nothing.
-That is why he is always looking for something to fix or create, and when this thing he is fixing or creating goes unnoticed or unappreciated.
+So as not to go back to the emptiness of nothing.
+That is why he is always looking for something to fix or create, and provide, and when this thing he is fixing or creating goes unnoticed or unappreciated.
 Man feels empty.
-He feels the feeling of being nothing.
+He feels like a “nothing”.
 The worst thing you can say to a man is that he is worthless.

 Whether today’s society wants it or not, men and women are different, and we need each other to be equal.
 Separate, we are not.
 Adam was ONE in the beginning, and Adam needs her better half.